-A lifelong admirer of the Swiss-inspired global Red Cross, Barton decided to introduce the organization to the United States upon her return from the war.
+As a lifelong admirer of the Swiss-inspired global Red Cross, Barton decided to introduce the organization to the United States once she returned from the war.
 In 1881, a 60-year-old Barton became the first president of the American Red Cross.
-In this role, she directed all activities, managed funds and took over most of the field relief work.
+In this role, she directed all activities, managed funds, and took over most of the field relief work.
 Barton received over 25 decorations of honor for her service both at home and abroad.
-The Clara Barton School in Bordentown was restored and honored by school children in 1923.
+The Clara Barton School in Bordentown was restored in 1923.

 Pfanz, Donald C. Clara Barton’s Civil War: Between Bullet and Hospital.
 Yardley, PA: Westholme Publishing, 2018.

 Spinner, Stephanie.
 Who Was Clara Barton?.
 New York: Penguin Workshop: 2014.

 Henle, Ellen L. “Clara Barton, Soldier or Pacifist?”
 Civil War History 24, no. 2 (1978): 152-160.

 Hughes, James.
 “Those Who Passed Through: Clara Barton.”
 New York History 85, no. 1 (2004): 65-70.